 Feline Leukaemia Virus p15E antibody | PF6J-2A1

 Persistent infection of cats with the oncoretrovirus FeLV can result in the non-neoplastic condition known as FeLV-associated enteritis (FAE).
-Studies have shown strong expression of the major FeLV proteins p15e and gp70 in intestinal crypt epithelial cells of cats with FAE, compared to FeLV-positive cats without intestinal alterations, thereby suggesting a pathogenic role for these envelope proteins/precursors in FAE.
+There is strong expression of the major FeLV proteins p15e and gp70 in intestinal crypt epithelial cells of cats with FAE, compared to FeLV-positive cats without intestinal alterations, thereby suggesting a pathogenic role for these envelope proteins/precursors in FAE (Kipar et al. 2000).

 - Target Species